Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Core Capabilities:

-- MoE (Mixture-of-Experts) Architecture: 230B total parameters with only ~10B active during inference
+- MoE (Mixture-of-Experts) Architecture: 230B total parameters with ~10B active during inference

 - Polyglot Mastery: Strong performance across multiple programming languages

-- High Concurrency: Stable High Concurrency variant supports commercial workloads
+- High Concurrency: Stable performance for commercial workloads

 - Tool Using: Significant improvements in tool execution benchmarks (τ2-Bench, BrowseComp)